ivanp7/prompt/README.md

 ## Main features of the prompt

-1. Is controlled by environment variables.
+1. Is controlled with environment variables.
 The prompt does not analyze shell state by itself, it only reads and displays values provided to it by environment variables.

-2. Is usable as Python module.
-The prompt is implemented as a class and accepts all supported input values in its constructor.

-3. Is customizable with global variables and style parameter of object constructor.
+2. Is customizable with environment variables.
-Prompt colors and characters can be overridden globally and separately for each object.
+Prompt colors, characters, and behavior can be overridden using environment variables.

-4. Is adaptive to limited terminal width.
+3. Is adaptive to limited terminal width.
 If prompt length exceeds specified limit, it is contracted in a smart way so the information loss in minimized.

+4. Is usable as Python module.
+The module implements a small set of functions.
+The default logic is to connect these functions as a pipeline, but it can be changed.

 ## Screenshots of `demo.sh`